synereo/blog.synereo.com/_posts/2015-03-18-crowdsale.markdown

 * 42.5% will be kept for future funding rounds.
 We aim to have two more, spaced 1-1.5 years apart, each providing the necessary funds for the next leg of the project.

 To protect the market, AMPs awarded to people who join the network and to content creators will be distributed over a long period of time.
 This will allow those who are interested in using them on Synereo to easily enjoy their benefits while preventing quick dumps.

 (This does not apply to AMPs bought during the crowdsale, which will be disbursed when it is concluded.)

 ![image alt text](/img/uploads/ampeconomy.jpg)

-**How long will the crowdsale last?**
+#### How long will the crowdsale last?

 The crowdsale will be open for 30 days or until the cap is reached.

-**Are there any other ways to get AMPs**
+#### Are there any other ways to get AMPs?

 1. AMPs can be bought during an initial crowdsale phase which will fund the development of Synereo and its deployment.